y2q-actionman/cl-aws-custom-runtime-test/README.md

 [upload_function.sh](https://github.com/y2q-actionman/cl-aws-custom-runtime-test/blob/master/handler/01_simple_handler/upload_function.sh) upload it with two steps:

-1. make a zip file containing the *simple_handler.lisp* file.
+1. Make a zip file containing the *simple_handler.lisp* file.
 2. Upload it as a AWS Lambda function.

 At uploading, I specify `--runtime` and `--layers` parameter. to use the **lisp-layer** runtime.